 Red Lodge Clay Center – Short-Term Resident (AIA) 2018

 Gunyoung Kim was born and raised in Seoul, South Korea.
 She received her Bachelors of Fine Art in Ceramics from Kook-Min University in Korea in 2010 and her MFA from The Ohio State University in 2014 where she developed her studio practice and gained teaching experience.
-After graduate school, Gunyoung was the long-term ceramic artist-in-residence at Lawrence Art Center in Lawrence, Kansas.
-She also completed short-term residencies at different places including Archie Bray Foundation in Helena, MT and Red Lodge Clay Center in Red lodge MT.
-Gunyoung was selected as one of the 2016 Ceramics Monthly Emerging Artists and she received the Individual Excellence Award from the Ohio Arts Council in 2017.
-She is currently a full-time studio artist in Ohio.
+After graduate school, Gunyoung completed long-term and short-term residencies at different places including Lawrence Art Center in Kansas, Archie Bray Foundation in Helena, MT and Red lodge clay center in Red lodge MT.
+She has exhibited her work and taught work-shops both nationally and internationally.
+She recently relocated to Massachusetts and working as a full time artist.